Full-text link display in WorldCat Discovery

 Access Online

 Primary access online links are grouped together as the most likely to resolve to full-text content.
-On the detailed view, these links appear in the Check Availability section under within the Access Online accordion, as shown:
+On the detailed view, these links appear in the Access Online section and in the Access Options Panel.

 The links within Access Online determine the button that appears in the search results.
 If there are no primary links, there will be no full-text button in the search results.